nickthorpe71/grokking-simplicity-summary/README.md

 - run them as many times as you want wherever you want
 - don't have to worry about what else is running

-For this example we have a function that calculates the total price of a shopping cart for an ecommerce website.
+For this example, we have a function that calculates the total price of a shopping cart for an e-commerce website.
 The original function totals the cart price then updates the DOM.

 **Original**
 ``` js